shivshankardayal/Kunjika/Features.rst

 ====
 1. Create private discussion group.
-2. Chat, just like Stack Overflow, that only users with a certain reputation may participate in, or any registered member can join.
+2. Chat, just like Stack Overflow, that only users with a certain reputation may participate in or any registered member can join.
 3. Sending private messages between registered members, and email notification when a private message is received.
 4. Automatic private message to users upon successful email activation.
 5. Moderator on 500 points.
 6. Hide inappropriate question, answer or comment.